trevorproject/rainbow-relax/README.md

      git tag prod-v1.0
      git push origin prod-v1.0
      ```
-2.The link for this test is : https://trevorproject.github.io/rainbow-relax/prod/
+2. The link for this test is : https://trevorproject.github.io/rainbow-relax/prod/

 3. **Verify Deployment:**
    - The **PROD deployment** will trigger automatically when the tag is pushed.